Cornell North Campus: Mews Hall

+Program Houses

 Akwe:kon

 Akwe:kon, pronounced a-gway'-go, Residential College is the first university residence of its kind in the country purposely built for the interests of American Indians.It was established in 1991, and means "all of us".
 The community has 35 residents and the building's landscape was set up with Native American symbolism and extensive input from Native Americans.